404Wolf/404wolf.com-v2/README.md

 (WIP)

-This is a total re-write of my website to port it from a Vercel-hosted Nextjs app to a totally static built, Cloudflare r2-hosted Astro app.
+This is a total re-write of my website to port it from a Vercel-hosted Nextjs app to a totally static built, Astro app (on Cloudflare workers).